TheDMSGroup/mautic-contact-client/README.md

 ## Todo
 - [ ] Filtering: Rules to globally exclude contacts from sending to a client based on fields.
-- [ ] Budgets: Rules to limie=t the quantity of successful contacts sent to a client.
+- [ ] Budgets: Rules to limit the quantity of successful contacts sent to a client.
 - [ ] Files: Allow a file payload to send for clients that have no API.
 Contacts will queued and added to a CSV/XSL batch to be delivered to clients by FTP or email within the given schedule.
 - [ ] Logging: Make the logging screen sortable/searchable.
 Currently this is pretty minimal (and buggy).
 - [ ] Finance: Store the most recent attribution on a separate field (to be used in Campaign workflows).